aledelorbe/Contador-de-Calorias-Backend/README.md

 **Nota:** La demo del proyecto es únicamente demostrativa.
 Esta no está enlazada con el backend.

 ----
 # Calorie Counter (Backend)

 The **Calorie Counter** project is a backend application developed with **Spring Boot** and **MongoDB**.
-Its goal is to manage activities containing information such as name, calories, and category, providing a REST API to perform CRUD operations (Create, Read, Update, Delete) on these activities stored in a MongoDB database.
+Its purpose is to manage activities with information such as name, calories, and category, providing a REST API to perform CRUD operations (Create, Read, Update, and Delete) on these activities stored in a MongoDB database.

 ## Technologies Used

 - **Spring Boot**: Framework for building Java applications.
 This project uses version `3.4.0`.
-  - **Jakarta Validation**: For input data validation.
+  - **Jakarta Validation**: Used for input data validation.
 - **Java**: Main programming language.
 This project specifically uses `JDK 17`.
-- **Maven**: For dependency management and project building.
+- **Maven**: Used for dependency management and project build.
-- **MongoDB**: NoSQL database used to store the activities.
+- **MongoDB**: NoSQL database used to store activity data.
-- **Postman**: Used to simulate a client making requests to the server and to test the endpoints.
+- **Postman**: Used to simulate a client making requests to the server and test the API endpoints.
+- **JUnit**: Unit testing framework used to verify the correct behavior of methods.
+- **Mockito**: Mocking framework used to simulate dependencies and facilitate isolated unit testing.

 ## Features

 - REST API with organized routes to interact with activities.
-Supported operations include:
+Supported operations:
   - List all activities.
-  - Retrieve a specific activity by its ID.
+  - Get a specific activity by its ID.
   - Create new activities.
-To do this, you must provide the activity's name, category, and calorie count.
+Requires entering the name, category, and calorie count.
   - Update existing activities.
   - Delete individual activities.
-  - Reset the server: This operation deletes all activities from the database.
+  - Server reset: Deletes all activities from the database.
-- Integration with MongoDB for data management.
+- Integration with MongoDB for data handling.
+- The NoSQL database contains a single collection that manages the activity data.
 - Input data validation.
 The following validations are applied:
-  - The **name** and **category** attributes of the activity cannot be empty or consist only of whitespace.
+  - The **name** and **category** attributes must not be empty or contain only blank spaces.
   - The **calories** attribute must be greater than zero.
-- Uses the **MVC** architectural design pattern to separate the project code into different layers.
+- The project follows the **MVC architectural pattern**, separating the code into different layers.

 ## Project Structure

+### Application source code

-- `controllers/`: Folder containing classes that handle HTTP requests and define the API endpoints.
+- `controllers/`: Contains classes that handle HTTP requests and define the API endpoints.
-- `services/`: Folder containing classes with business logic.
+- `services/`: Contains classes responsible for the business logic.
-- `repositories/`: Folder containing interfaces extending a base interface for data handling.
+- `repositories/`: Contains interfaces that extend from a data handling interface.
-- `entities/`: Folder containing classes mapped to their respective collections in the database.
+- `entities/`: Contains classes that map to their respective collections in the database.

+### Test code

+- `controllers/`: Contains test classes that validate the behavior of methods in the controllers.
+- `services/`: Includes test classes focused on verifying the correct behavior of service methods.
+- `data/`: Stores classes with mock data used during test execution.

 ## Demo

 You can view a demo of the project at the following link: [Calorie Counter](https://deft-kataifi-58f6e5.netlify.app/).

-**Note:** The project demo is for demonstration purposes only.
+**Note:** The project demo is for presentation purposes only.
 It is not connected to the backend.